MTawhid7/creative-catalyst-engine/README.md

 2.  **Open a terminal** in the project's root directory (no `venv` needed).
 3.  **Build and Run the Services:**
     ```bash
-    # This command will build the images if they don't exist and then start all services.
     make up
-    ```
-    *   The first time you run this, the build process will be slow.
+    ```    *   The first time you run this, the build process will be slow.
 Subsequent starts will be very fast.

 The application is ready when you see logs from all services, including:
 `Uvicorn running on http://0.0.0.0:9500` and `ARQ worker started.
 Ready to process creative jobs.`